craigpalermo/since/README.md

 # since
-Calculate number of days since a past date.
+Since is a CLI that calculates the number of days between today and a certain date, past or future.

 ## Installation
 ```